rjmccall/swift-evolution/visions/accessors.md

 - already exist in memory or
 - will will be stored in memory by the end of the accessor (e.g. because the accessor computes the value and then memoizes it).

-It is particularly important to provide `borrow` or `read` access to values that either noncopyable or expensive to copy (for example, because they are large).
+It is particularly important to provide `borrow` or `yield` access to values that either noncopyable or expensive to copy (for example, because they are large).
 This includes values with generic type that might be either noncopyable or expensive to copy.
 Of these two options, `borrow` should be preferred whenever it is possible to use.
 Most generic data structures should provide access to their data via `borrow` accessors.

-Compare how the example from the `read` section would work with a `borrow` implementation:
+Compare how the example from the `yield` section would work with a `borrow` implementation:

 ```swift
 extension Foo {